The following article contains checklists on the various room requirements and recommendations for building an image quality test lab from scratch.

-- Having enough proper covering (e.g., Molton non-flammable blankets) to completely cover any reflective material in the room including windows, doorways exit signs, walls and ceilings (that cannot be painted), etc.
+- Having enough proper covering (e.g., Molton non-flammable blankets) to completely cover any reflective material in the room, including windows, doorway exit signs, walls and ceilings (that cannot be painted), etc.

-- If you will be separating the test room into multiple sections to perform different tests at the same time, we recommend installing the Molton covers as curtains that can separate the sections.
+- If you will be separating the test room into multiple sections to perform different tests simultaneously, we recommend installing the Molton covers as curtains that can separate the areas.

 Part 2: Room recommendations

-Outside of the requirements for the room itself, we also highly recommend various test accessories that will help you fully optimize your testing.
+Outside of the room's requirements, we also highly recommend various test accessories that will help you fully optimize your testing.
 Every accessory listed below we use daily in our lab.

 Checklist for accessory recommendations